10. Database Connectivity

 database backends for leases, hosts, and configuration.
-All of them may be
+They can be

-configured to support automatic recovery when connectivity is lost (see
+configured to support automatic recovery when connectivity is lost, via

 It is important to understand how and when automatic recovery comes into play.
 Automatic recovery, when configured, only operates after a successful startup or reconfiguration during which connectivity to all backends has been successfully established.